 6.1.B.1 Categories are based on grade level, gender and/or ability.
 A student-athletes prior performance may factor into placement.
 Individual race results and a student's end-of-season overall standings dictate placement from season to season.
-Separate rules apply for first-
+Separate rules apply for firstyear leagues that do not have a prior season's results.
+All race results and overall season standings are available at the League website.

-6.1.B.2 To calculate the finishing percentile, for each separate race the finishing place is divided by the total number of riders, including DNFs, and the quotient is then multiplied by 100.
+- 6.1.B.2 To calculate the finishing percentile, for each separate race the finishing place is divided by the total number of riders, including DNFs, and the quotient is then multiplied by 100.
 Do not round off the percentile up or down.

-6.1.B.3 Students should discuss their racing categories with their coaches well in advance of the racing season to determine if submitting a petition might be appropriate.
+- 6.1.B.3 Students should discuss their racing categories with their coaches well in advance of the racing season to determine if submitting a petition might be appropriate.

-6.1.B.4 Students who did not compete in the prior year and have no results are placed into the category that corresponds to their grade level, except that $12^{\text{th}}$ graders with no prior results are placed into Junior Varsity (JV).
+- 6.1.B.4 Students who did not compete in the prior year and have no results are placed into the category that corresponds to their grade level, except that 12th graders with no prior results are placed into Junior Varsity (JV).

-6.1.B.5 Petitions for exceptions to the category placement criteria are limited for each grade level to certain categories.
+- 6.1.B.5 Petitions for exceptions to the category placement criteria are limited for each grade level to certain categories.

+- 6.1.B.6 In a League that permits middle-schoolers to participate, unless otherwise provided by state law that permits middle-schoolers to participate in high school categories in other interscholastic sports, middle-schoolers may not compete in or petition to upgrade into high school categories.
+Leagues that currently permit middle-schoolers to participate in high school categories are:

+- Alabama Interscholastic Cycling League

+- Arkansas Interscholastic Cycling League

+- Indiana Interscholastic Cycling League

+- Kentucky Interscholastic Cycling League

+- Maryland Interscholastic Cycling League

+- Montana Interscholastic Cycling League

+- Nevada Interscholastic Cycling League

+- Nevada South Interscholastic Cycling League

+- NorCal Interscholastic Cycling League (8th graders only)

+- New Jersey Interscholastic Cycling League

+- New York Interscholastic Cycling League

+- North Carolina Interscholastic Cycling League

+- Oregon Interscholastic Cycling League

+- Pennsylvania Interscholastic Cycling League

+- Tennessee Interscholastic Cycling League

+- Texas Interscholastic Cycling League

+- Virginia Interscholastic Cycling League

+- West Virginia Interscholastic Cycling League

+- Wisconsin Interscholastic Cycling League

-SECTION 6.2 LEAGUE STRUCTURE: TIERS, FIELDS AND ADDITIONAL DIVISIONS
+SECTION 6.2 LEAGUE STRUCTURE: TIERS, FIELDS AND DIVISIONS